saxani/column-notices/README.md

 ## Shaun's Notes

-I wanted to match the design of the notice list to what already exists (from your marketing pages on the website).
+I wanted to match the design of the notice list to what already exists (from what I can see from your marketing pages on the website).
 So rather than using MUI (my preference) or another component library, I custom styled...which isn't perfect yet (table box shadow + border needs to be cleaned up).
 But this probably took me more time.
-But not as much time as unit testing!

-In my bonus-features branch I will clean up dealing with notice list requests that are out of bounds.
+Firestore doesn't appear to have the best way to deal with out of bounds requests when using pagination.
+Right now I have an error state working, but you need to refresh the browser to reset.

+My filtering by date works, but it doesn't interact with the seach terms at the same time.
+It would just take some refactoring, and my Notices component is getting ridiculous at the moment.
+Since the search is only going to return one notice, I opted not to worry about both of those together at the moment.

 Unit testing is an area I could definitely approve upon and I encountered difficulties with debounce and getting Firebase data.
 I was trying to use mock timers (for debounce) and the msw npm library for getting mock data for firebase.
 I couldn't get bugs solved in a reasonable amount of time, though I still may spend more time on it to try to figure it out (msw is throwing known errors immediately, it has something to do with how Jest is configured).